 The hand corer is used in wadeable streams in pools or runs with sand or silt substrata.
 The hand corer may also be used in lake or river littoral zones with sand or silt substrata.
-The hand corer may be fully submerged during sampling.
+Field ecologists may choose to use the metal hand corer alone, the metal hand corer with the insert, or the insert alone.
+The hand corer and/or insert may be fully submerged during sampling.
 Each hand corer sample represents a composite of 3 core samples.

-- Sample in areas of similar flow and depth along the wadeable stream or river sample reach or similar depth in a lake.
+- Sample in areas of similar flow and depth along the wadeable stream or river sample reach or similar depth in a lake or river.
 Three core samples will be combined to create a composite sample at each location. - a.
 Sample only soft sediments (sand, silt, clay).
-Larger sediment (i.e. gravel) will not maintain suction in the corer barrel during sampling.
+Larger sediment (i.e. gravel) will not maintain suction in the corer barrel during sampling. - 2.
+Select sampler to use.
+Field ecologists may use the metal hand corer, metal hand corer + plastic liner tub, or the liner tube alone.
+Wear nitrile gloves for handling sediments. - 3.
+Metal hand corer: Rinse the corer assembly to be sure that all screw threads are clean of silt and sediment. - a.
+Assemble the hand corer (Figure 24).

-- 2. Rinse the corer assembly to be sure that all screw threads are clean of silt and sediment. - 3.
-Assemble the hand corer (Figure 24). - a.
+- i.
 Screw the corer head onto the top of the stainless steel core tube (Figure 24).
-NOTE: Petroleum jelly may be applied to the threads to aid sealing. - b.
+Petroleum jelly may be applied to the threads to aid sealing. - ii.
 Cores are usually more stable without the PVC liner tube.
-The corer may be used with or without the liner tube and core catcher, this decision may be made by the field ecologist at the time of sampling. - c.
-Screw the stainless steel nosepiece onto the bottom of the core tube (Figure 24). - d.
-Petroleum jelly may be applied to the flutter valve to help create suction in the corer.
+The corer may be used with or without the liner tube and core catcher, this decision may be made by the field ecologist at the time of sampling. - iii.
+Screw the stainless steel nosepiece onto the bottom of the core tube (Figure 24). - iv.
+Petroleum jelly may be applied to the flutter valve to help create suction in the corer. - v.
+Pre-measure 5-10 cm on barrel and mark with permanent marker or tape prior to sampling.